Infrared

 https://pubmed.ncbi.nlm.nih.gov/25748743/

-- Elevated body temperature eases depression, study finds
+- Increased body temperature alleviates depression, according to a study

 https://www.colorado.edu/asmagazine-archive/node/2080